 Erika Osborne received her BFA from the University of Utah in painting and drawing and her MFA from the University of New Mexico.
 Erika’s artwork deals with cultural connections to place and environment.
 She has exhibited extensively nationally and internationally, with over ten solo exhibitions and over 80 group exhibitions in recent years – including shows at the Carnegie Museum of Art, the Nevada Museum of Art and the Chautauqua Institute.
-She is currently represented by Robischon Gallery in Denver, Colorado.
 Erika has also been the recipient of numerous grants and awards, including a recent Fulbright fellowship.
-Her work has been highlighted in four books surveying the evolution of land and environmental art in the West.
-She has also been a contributing author for books and journals such as Arts Programming for the Anthropocene: Art in Community and Environment, published by Routledge Press.
+Her work has been highlighted in five books surveying the evolution of land and environmental art in the West.
 Erika’s work has also been featured in national publications along with international art magazines such as New American Paintings, Art Papers, Sculpture Magazine and Southwest Art Magazine.